 Compensation, benefits and workplace

 The salary range for this position is $32,000 – $35,000 with a generous benefit package including health, dental, vision, life insurance and retirement plan.
 Staff are currently working remotely but the individual hired for this position will be expected to work on-site once public health conditions permit.

 How to Apply

-Please email your resume and a cover letter addressing how you meet the qualifications listed in this posting to firstname.lastname@example.org.
+E-mail resume and a cover letter addressing how you meet the qualifications listed in this posting.
 Native American candidates should identify themselves in the cover letter.
-The priority application deadline for this position is September 18, 2020.
-After that date, applications will be considered on a rolling basis.
-It’s in your best interest to apply as soon as possible.
+E-mail to firstname.lastname@example.org.

 Applications will be reviewed on a rolling basis so it is in applicants’ interest to apply as soon as possible.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.